Linda Marie Fedigan

 Linda Marie Fedigan, (born 1949) is a Canadian-based American primatologist.
 From 2001 to 2015 she held the position of Canada Research Chair in Biological Anthropology and Primatology at the University of Calgary, Alberta.
-Prior to accepting her current position, Fedigan was a professor at the University of Alberta, teaching anthropology from 1974 until 2001.
+Prior to accepting her position at the University of Calgary, Fedigan was a professor at the University of Alberta, teaching anthropology from 1974 until 2001.
 In addition, Fedigan served as Executive Editor of the American Journal of Primatology (2004–2007) and held numerous editorial positions with a variety of primatological and biological anthropology journals, served on the Advisory Council for the Wenner-Gren Society, and hosted numerous national and international conferences.
 Fedigan was nominated as a Fellow of the Royal Society of Canada in 2005 and elected in 2016.

 Education

 Fedigan was born in Oklahoma.
 Her father was in the American military, so the family had moved frequently and lived in several countries before she was 17.
 She attended the American College of Paris (1966–1968), then transferred to the University of Texas at Austin, where she completed bachelor's, master's and doctoral degrees.
 Originally, she planned to become a cultural anthropologist but — after realizing that asking people probing personal questions made her uncomfortable — she decided to focus on primatology.
 She earned a PhD in 1974 for her study of social roles in a transplanted troop of Japanese monkeys living on the Arashiyama West Primate Research Station at La Moca Ranch, Texas.